kathryncodesthings/python-data-projects/README.md

 To present my findings to the Financial Planning team, I used a scattergraph (example above), which was highly effective at communicating the lack of a consistent relationship.
 I supported this with the R² calculation.

 After presenting my findings to the Financial Planning team, they revised their approach to forecasting net cash accordingly, and discounted using surplus as a predictor of net cash.

+### Possible improvemnts
+I used HESA's data on university finances.
+This is a valuable data set of over 200 higher education institutions, and as they are in the same sector as UCL they are more likely to yield relevant insights than data from other sectors.
+However, as UCL is one of the largest universities in the UK, it might be useful to filter the data to only include other universities that are similar to UCL (in terms of income sources, student numbers, etc.).